-The Department of Children and Families, Office of Child Care Regulation and Background Screening are now offering two new courses: Obesity Prevention and Healthy Lifestyles and Effective Communication for Child Care Professionals.
+The Department of Children and Families, Office of Child Care Regulation are now offering two new courses: Obesity Prevention and Healthy Lifestyles and Effective Communication for Child Care Professionals.

 Obesity Prevention and Healthy Lifestyles (OPHL) was developed to assist Florida's child care professionals teach children how to develop healthy eating habits and live a physically active lifestyle.
 Effective Communication for Child Care Professionals (ECCC) explores different methods of communication and relates techniques to improve communication with both children and adults.

 These courses are available under Training and Credentialing.